purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 }
 ```

-This is what `serde_json` used to utilize, and it actually worked pretty well (better than `std`, anyway: `std` has to be generic over radix, `serde_json` doesn't).
+This is what `serde_json` used to utilize, and it actually worked pretty well (better than `std`, anyway: `std` has to be generic over radix, `serde_json` doesn't have to).
 This function would then be used like this:

 ```rust
 let mut n = 0;